 Quantity to Produce: The quantity to be produced based on the Unit of Measure, shown on the next line down.

 UoM (label not shown): This field will default to the Unit of Measure the product has been configured with.
-You may choose to manufacture the product using a different UoM and Odoo will do the calculations for you.
+You may choose to manufacture the product using a different UoM, in the same UoM Category, and Odoo will do the calculations for you.

-Bill of Material (BoM): The list of materials needed to produce this product.
+Bill of Material (BoM): The list of materials needed to manufacture this product.
 The BoM selected on this line will auto-populate the Product list under the Components tab.